A Guide to Insurance When You Live in Your Motorhome

 Should a copy of a utility bill (as evidence of residence at the address) be requested at any time (inception, mid-term, renewal, in the event of a claim) then one must be provided.”

 Despite what others may say, there is only ONE motorhome full-timing policy available in the UK.
-It is from Aviva and only a handful of brokers offer the policy.
-Comfort Insurance and Adrian Flux as the two we have dealt with.
+The underwriter is Aviva and only a handful of brokers offer the policy.

 When we started to arrange our insurance for the first time, I must have spoken to about 15 different companies offering motorhome insurance.
 It is important to really drill down into how long they will continuously cover you for, as many will say they can cover you and be deliberately vague about time frames; it’s only when you receive your policy documents that you find the information about full-timing or long-term travel.